brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

  * [　] Read next chapter in JS books.
- * [Ｏ] List made of major JS graphical libraries of interest.
-No further work to be done on them for now.
  * [Ｏ] Read Coulman's Ramda.JS blogposts. **Postponed** after completing two.
 It's too early to be spending time with these.

 ### **Database infrastructure/Raft track**